danpros/htmly/README.md

 - JSON API
 - OPML
 - RSS Feed
-- RSS Import
+- RSS 2.0 Importer (basic)
 - Sitemap.xml
 - Archive and tag cloud widget
-- SEO friendly URL
+- SEO friendly URLs
 - Teaser thumbnail for images and Youtube videos
 - Responsive design

 Requirements
 ------------
 HTMLy requires PHP 5.3 or greater.

 Installations
 -------------
 Download the latest version, extract it, then upload the extracted files to your server.
-Make sure the installation folder or at least the `content` folder is writeable by your server.
+Make sure the installation folder is writeable by your server.

-If HTMLy uploaded using FTP than sometimes the `content` folder is owned by those FTP user, if so please chmod the `content` folder to 0777 instead.

 Configurations
 --------------

-Rename `config.ini.example` inside `config` folder to `config.ini`, and than create `YourUsername.ini` inside `config/users` folder, write down your password there.
+Rename `config.ini.example` inside `config` folder to `config.ini` or you can create it one than change the site settings there, create `YourUsername.ini` inside `config/users` folder or simply rename the `username.ini.example`, write down your password there.

 ````
 password = YourPassword